Skip to main content

 Databricks

-Databricks will throw an error if the data formate or value it encounters is invalid.
-It will stop the query.
-We recommend filtering out any invalid data before running TO_DATE().
+Databricks throws an error if the date format or value is invalid and stops the query.
+Filter out invalid data before running TO_DATE().

 ScenarioANSI Mode ONANSI Mode OFF